bjarkivk/search-ranking-comparison/README.md

 ## Doing multiple searches

-To do multiple searches with queries sampled from the json file specified as `paragraphsfile` in the `search_multiple.py` file, do:
+To do multiple searches with queries sampled from the json file specified as `PARAGRAPHS_FILE` in the `search_multiple.py` file, do:

 `$ python search_multiple.py 10`

-This will do 10 searches with randomly sampled queries from the `paragraphsfile`.
-Do not use the same `paragraphsfile` here as you used in training.
+This will do 10 searches with randomly sampled queries from the `PARAGRAPHS_FILE`.
+Do not use the same `PARAGRAPHS_FILE` here as you used in training, otherwise there will be a leak from training data to the testing data.